rom-rb/rom-rb.org/source/learn/introduction/core-concepts.html.md

               your datastore looks like.

 **Step 9.** Command processes one or more tuples through the
-            <mark>input schema</mark> then executes against the datastore which
+            <mark>input schema</mark> then executes against the datastore, which
             updates the data.

 ## Repositories

-Repositories provide a powerful CRUD interface built on top of relation, mapping and command APIs.
-They give you a simple way for composing data provided by relations, automatically mapping data to structs or custom object types and expose simple access to commands with support for changesets.
+Repositories provide a powerful CRUD interface built on top of relation, mapping, and command APIs.
+They give you a simple way of composing data provided by relations, automatically mapping data to structs or custom object types, and expose simple access to commands with support for changesets.

 An important function of repositories is to act as a boundary between the data access logic and Application Domain logic.
 This boundary helps to reduce the complexity of rehydrating your entities and keeps a direct dependency on a particular datastore out of your domain.

-To learn more about repositories, how to use them and their role in a system developed using ROM, check out the [Repositories](/%{version}/learn/repositories) section.
+To learn more about repositories, how to use them, and their role in a system developed using ROM, check out the [Repositories](/%{version}/learn/repositories) section.

 ^INFO
-  Repositories are completely optional and while they provide powerful features for encapsulating data access logic, they may not make sense for some simple CRUD applications or one-off scripts.
+  Repositories are entirely optional, and while they provide powerful features for encapsulating data access logic, they may not make sense for some simple CRUD applications or one-off scripts.
 ^